 Alma Mater Studiorum â€“ UniversitÃ di Bologna (25h-27th May 2022)

 Gamification was highlighted as an emerging trend in the Higher Education Edition of the NMC Horizon Report 2014 and 2015 and since these years the presence of this methodology in education has been increasing.
 However, it is still an issue that requires further development and proper implementation in the classroom since it is a technological reality which is constantly changing.
 The advantages of gamification in second languages teaching are multiple, among which are: the increase of self-confidence, the reinforcement of skills and knowledge and of the technological literacy, the stimulation of attention and concentration, the development of social relations and cooperation, the encouragement the use of logic and strategy and, of course, the improvement of the learning experience and, as in consequence, the academic results.

-Heidelberg University (December 2022)
+Heidelberg University (6th-8th December 2022)

-This training activity will be held at University of Heidelberg and deal with the creation of new materials in immigrant and refugee language teaching.
-The activity will consist of a workshop aimed at professionals and young researchers from the consortium member institutions working in applied linguistics and interested in creating materials, both physical and virtual, for immigrants and refugees.
-In particular, the workshop will focus on reviewing the creation of materials from an integrative and adaptive point of view with respect to immigrants and refugees, based on the concept of socio-linguistic integration (Moreno FernÃ¡ndez 2009).
-Thus, it is expected that the differences between general and group-specific language teaching materials will be analysed, since, as some authors point out, it is essential to consider the specific identity of the learner.
-Furthermore, different approaches to the creation of materials will be discussed: the communicative approach, the contributions approach, the cooperative approach, etc., in order to make learners critical in the way they plan to create materials.
+This training activity has been held at University of Heidelberg and has dealt with the creation of new materials in immigrant and refugee language teaching.
+The activity consisted of a workshop aimed at professionals and young researchers from the consortium member institutions working in applied linguistics and interested in creating materials, both physical and virtual, for immigrants and refugees.
+In particular, the workshop has focused on reviewing the creation of materials from an integrative and adaptive point of view with respect to immigrants and refugees, based on the concept of socio-linguistic integration (Moreno FernÃ¡ndez 2009).
+Thus, the differences between general and group-specific language teaching materials were analysed, since, as some authors point out, it is essential to consider the specific identity of the learner.
+Furthermore, different approaches to the creation of materials have been discussed: the communicative approach, the contributions approach, the cooperative approach, etc., in order to make learners critical in the way they plan to create materials.